RobertoMalatesta/ofxDmtrUI3/README.md

 # Future Ideas
 Performance : maybe check inside panel rectangle if mouse event is inside before check in each panel element.
 Implement the class Element and make pointers to member functions of draw, check mouse, get val etc.

+## 2016 06 27
+New parameter opacity and opacityRest (UI without mouse over) Lots of improvements not logged here.

 ## 2016 05 25
 added saveX saveY and restoreX restoreY